You should have a first or strong second-class bachelor’s honours degree or international equivalent.

 Months of entry

-Specialising in bioinformatics, you’ll work with researchers from our new Milner Centre for Evolution and the Evolution and Biodiversity research group, supported by teaching staff in the Department of Computer Science.
+You’ll work with researchers from our new Milner Centre for Evolution, supported by teaching staff in the Department of Computer Science.
 You’ll learn to apply computational methods to answer biological questions ranging from bacterial epidemiology, healthy ageing and genomic medicine to evolution and conservation biology.

 This course is for you if you’ve graduated from a bioscience, computer science, mathematics or technology background and you’re interested in a career within the field of bioinformatics.